Sarah Portella surprised herself.

-In the meantime, she’ll graduate Zwift Academy Road 2020.
-The hope of a pro contract is always in the back of her mind since that first year, she says, but that’s not her main reason for joining.
+The hope of a pro contract is always in the back of her mind since that first year of Zwift Academy, she says, but that’s not her main reason for joining.
 Portella enjoys competing against herself.

 If you’re completing Zwift Academy for the first time, Portella encourages you to embrace the unknown!